MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/organization-network-analysis.md

 ### Closeness Centrality

 Closeness Centrality is a measure of how close a node is to all other nodes in the network.
 It was originally defined as the inverse of a node’s farness, where farness is the sum of the distances from the node to all the other nodes in the network.
 This definition requires the network to be fully connected, which means that each node can reach all other nodes in the network.
 This assumption is not always true in directed graphs and never true for disconnected graphs.
 Accordingly, we make several modifications to our calculation of closeness because of the directed nature (and possibly disconnected as well) of our social network graphs.
+For more details about the calculations, see [Closeness Centrality metric calculations]().

 #### Employee level